For citation, please use:

 Kaspe, S. I., 2021.
 Life, Death, and the State.
 Russia in Global Affairs, 19(3), pp. 174-204. doi: 10.31278/1810-6374-2021-19-3-174-204.

 Cicero, De Legibus (III, III:VIII)

 The State Is Still Out There

 In recent decades, the state has shown much more resilience than was expected of it—as a political form, that is, a certain combination of institutions, rules, and practices of “shaping and sharing of power” (Lasswell and Kaplan, 1950, p.
-XIV), and as a metaphor generated by this combination and reproducing it, and playing a “role simultaneously descriptive, ascriptive and prescriptive” (Kaspe, 2012, p.
-13).
+XIV), and as a metaphor generated by this combination and reproducing it, and playing a “role simultaneously descriptive, ascriptive and prescriptive” (Kaspe, 2016, pp. 16-17).